carpentries/instructor-training/episodes/20-checkout.md

 * **You can share the news** Looking for language to add to showcase your skills and experience on a CV or resume?
 [Here is some text][text-for-instructors] to get you started!

-___________________________

-> ## Carpentries Tools: Etherpad
->
-> The Etherpad is a widely used tools in Carpentries workshops and many other activities in the community.
-> There are etherpads about a many topics, like the two linked in the checkout instructions above.
-> To make them all findable, the Carpentries manage a ["pad of pads"](https://pad.carpentries.org/pad-of-pads).
-> This is a great one to bookmark and use as a reference throughout your checkout process and as a newly minted member
-> of The Carpentries community.
->
-{: .callout}

-> ## Checking Out Review with Questions and Answers
->
-> In small groups, read and discuss one of the three checkout procedures described on this page. (https://carpentries.github.io/instructor-training/20-checkout/index.html if you are viewing this text elsewhere)
-> Make notes in the Etherpad and when you are done, report back to the full group about the requirements for that stage of the process.
-> What questions do you still have about the checkout process?
->
-> This exercise should take about 5 minutes.
-{: .challenge}

 > ## Schedule a Discussion or Demo
 >
 > Visit the [discussion Etherpad][discussion] to sign up for a session.